First Project¶

 .claude/settings.local.json.
 New files include the Stop hook,

-Those allow rules let unattended Claude loop roles perform the git operations they are authorized to run, such as reviewer commit, tag, push, merge, branch, checkout, and worktree commands.
-Without explicit allow rules, Claude Code can pause on an approval prompt that a loop-mode role cannot answer.
+Those allow rules let unattended Claude roles perform the git operations they are authorized to run, such as reviewer commit, tag, push, merge, branch, checkout, and worktree commands.
+Without explicit allow rules, Claude Code can pause on an approval prompt that a driven or self-loop role cannot answer.

 Project operators can add their own permissions.allow entries directly in